Iris junonia: Taxonomy

+Specimens were found by Walter Siehe (1859–1928) of Mersina in the Turkish mountains, who sent them to Johann Nicolaus Haage and Johann Christoph Schmidt of Erfurt, in Germany.
+The plant was first published and described in 1864, by Heinrich Wilhelm Schott and Karl Georg Theodor Kotschy in Österreichisches Botanisches Wochenblatt (in Vienna).

-Its origins have been much debated and discussed, it could be considered a form of Iris pallida, hence it is sometimes known as Iris pallida junonia.
+The origins of Iris junonia have been frequently debated and discussed.
+Some believe that it could be considered a form of Iris pallida; hence, it is sometimes known as Iris pallida junonia.
 It could also be a small form of Iris mesopotamica.

-Of the many species, listed with Iris germanica in Europe, Brian Mathews (in 1981), considers Iris belouinii (now a synonym of Iris germanica), Iris biliottii (now a synonym of Iris germanica), Iris cypriana, Iris junonia, Iris mesopotamica and Iris trojana(now a synonym of Iris germanica) to be all 'doubtfully wild' and probably forms of Iris germanica, which Brian is thought to be a hybrid of Iris pallida and Iris variegata.

-Dykes was unsure that if any true plants were now in cultivation.
+Brian Mathews (in 1981) considered Iris junonia, among seveeral other irises, to be "doubtfully wild" and probable forms of Iris × germanica.
+William Rickatson Dykes (1877–1925) was unsure if any true plants were still in cultivation.

-It is listed by United States Department of Agriculture and the Agricultural Research Service as a synonym of Iris pallida Lam. on 4 April 2003, then updated on 1 December 2004.
+Iris junonia was listed by the United States Department of Agriculture and the Agricultural Research Service as a synonym of Iris pallida Lam. on 4 April 2003; it was updated on 1 December 2004.
 It is also listed in the Encyclopedia of Life and the Catalogue of Life.

-Iris junonia is a tentatively accepted name by the RHS.
+Iris junonia is a tentatively accepted name by the Royal Horticultural Society (RHS).

+Iris purpureobractea

+The Latin specific epithet purpureobractea is the purple bracts of the iris.
+The plant was collected on Honaz Dag, by Asuman Baytop of Istanbul University, and was first published and described by Brian Mathew and Baytop in 1982.
+It is listed in the Encyclopedia of Life.
+Iris purpureobractea is a 'tentatively' accepted name by the RHS.

 Distribution and habitat

-It is native to temperate areas of Asia minor.

-Range

-It was found in the Taurus Mountains in Cilicia, (now the modern region of Çukurova) in Turkey.

-Iris taochia, Iris purpuerobractea and Iris schachtii are also endemic to Turkey, with Iris junonia.
+Distribution